Skip to main content

 2. Compression: These chunks are then compressed, reducing their size significantly.

-These processes render any potential malicious content ineffective.
+These processes render any potentially malicious content ineffective.
 For instance, a virus, when chunked and compressed, becomes 'stale' and incapable of reconstruction or activation on your or any other user's device.

 Distributed storage for enhanced safety